16th World Congress of Rural Sociology and 64th Congress of the Brazilian Society of Rural Economics, Management and Sociology

 Local Executive Committee

-Sergio Schneider (IRSA), Alex Leonardi (FURG), Alexander Cenci (SEAB-RS), Catia Grisa (UFRGS), Cidonea Machado Deponti (UNISC), Claudio Becker (UFPEL), Eliziane Ruiz (UFRGS), Evandro Pedro Schneider (UFFS), Everton Picolotto (UFSM), Gustavo Pinto da Silva (UFSM), Kelly Bruch (UFRGSl), >Marcelo Conterato (UFRGS), Marcio Gazolla (UTFPR), Marilia David (UFRGS), Marlise Amália Reinehr Dal Forno (UFRGS), Marines Bocchi (EMATER), Maycon Schubert (UFRGS), Milena Silvester Quadros (IFRS), Potira Preiss (IFRS), Valquíria Duarte (SOBER), Vanderlei Franck Thies (UFSM), André Luiz Simonetti (UFRRJ), Beatriz Rocha (UFRGS), Charla Segundo (UFG), Emily dos Santos Alves (UFS), Fernanda Porto (UFRGS), Gustavo Ayres (UFRGS), Kamila Schneider (UFRGS), Luiza Tavares (UFRGS), Pamela Kenne (UFRGS), Vitória Duarte (UFRGS).
+Sergio Schneider (IRSA), Alex Leonardi (FURG), Alexander Cenci (SEAB-RS), Catia Grisa (UFRGS), Cidonea Machado Deponti (UNISC), Claudio Becker (UFPEL), Eliziane Ruiz (UFRGS), Evandro Pedro Schneider (UFFS), Everton Picolotto (UFSM), Gustavo Pinto da Silva (UFSM), Kelly Bruch (UFRGSl), >Marcelo Conterato (UFRGS), Marcio Gazolla (UTFPR), Marilia David (UFRGS), Marlise Amália Reinehr Dal Forno (UFRGS), Marines Bocchi (EMATER), Maycon Schubert (UFRGS), Milena Silvester Quadros (IFRS), Potira Preiss (IFRS), Valquíria Duarte (SOBER), Vanderlei Franck Thies (UFSM), André Luiz Simonetti (UFRRJ), Beatriz Rocha (UFRGS), Charla Segundo (UFG), Emilly Karoline dos Santos Alves (UFS), Fernanda Porto (UFRGS), Gustavo Ayres (UFRGS), Kamila Schneider (UFRGS), <span style="font-size: 12px;">Luiza Tavares (UFRGS), Pamela Kenne (UFRGS), Vitória Duarte (UFRGS).

 WORKING GROUP COORDINATORS (WGs) - SOBER